-The landfill site inspection was performed on November 30, 2015, by Mr. John Trast of GEI.
-The inspection included a meeting with landfill operation personnel to discuss the daily operation of the facility including ash placement, fugitive dust control, storm water/contact water management, leachate hauling, and operation of the leachate collection and removal system; review the leachate hauling logs; review weekly inspection reports; observation of the existing site conditions including the access road and cell entrance; the Cell 1 final cover slopes, the intermediate waste slopes in Cells 1 and 2; and the storm and contact water control measures.
-We Energies completed a topographic survey and airspace analysis for the landfill on October 15, 2015, so at the time of the landfill inspection Landfill No. 3 contains approximately 597,000 cubic yards of CCR.
+The landfill site inspection was performed on November 17, 2016, by Mr. John Trast of GEI.
+The inspection included a meeting with landfill operation personnel to discuss the daily operation of the facility including ash placement, fugitive dust control, storm water/contact water management, leachate hauling, and operation of the leachate collection and removal system; review of the leachate hauling and landfill operating records; observation of the existing site conditions including the access road and cell entrance; the Cell 1 final cover slopes, the intermediate waste slopes in Cells 1 and 2; and the storm and contact water control measures.
+We Energies completed a topographic survey and airspace analysis for the landfill on November 1, 2016, so at the time of the landfill inspection Landfill No. 3 contains approximately 605,040 cubic yards of CCR.

-Based on review of the leachate hauling records, weekly inspection reports, and discussions operations personnel, the landfill operations are running smoothly and consistently.
+Based on review of the site and discussions with the landfill operation personnel the landfill operations are running smoothly and consistently.
 Ash placement in the landfill has been limited because of beneficial use efforts, however they do anticipate more waste filling once the construction season wraps up for the year.
-Leachate hauling has been fairly consistent with three to eight truckloads per day being transported from the landfill to the power plant for treatment and disposal.
+Leachate hauling has been fairly consistent with one to six truckloads per day being transported from the landfill to the power plant for treatment and disposal.
 The fugitive dust control measures are working well and at the time of the inspection there have been no citizen complaints received or logged for fugitive dust.